 OGRA’s education services have a long and storied history stretching back to 1901 when the “Good Roads Train” rumbled across eastern Ontario to teach the locals proper road building techniques.
 Our education program remains vibrant, with more than 70 training events offered annually, and more than 3000 students attending each year.

-About: The OACP has more than 1,200 members and represents the RCMP, the OPP, First Nations and Municipal Police Services.
+The OACP has more than 1,200 members and represents the RCMP, the OPP, First Nations and Municipal Police Services.
 Members are divided into six categories: Active, Honorary, Life, Associate, Associate Retired and Affiliate.
 The Association’s members maintain a global perspective by going beyond provincial issues to address national and international concerns.

-Available Enhancements: Police Specialist, Police Professional, Police Executive
+Police Executive, Police Professional, Police Specialist

-About: Founded in 1975 to provide training for all municipal personnel engaged in the administration or the enforcement of legislation governing the maintenance, occupancy, repair and improvement of property and the environment.
+Founded in 1975 to provide training for all municipal personnel engaged in the administration or the enforcement of legislation governing the maintenance, occupancy, repair and improvement of property and the environment.
 The Association conducts annual seminars and regional conferences at various locations throughout Ontario.
 These training sessions afford the membership the opportunity to upgrade their knowledge of modern building techniques and revised or new legislation.
 On June 25, 1992, the Provincial Government, in recognition of the continuing endeavours of OAPSO to educate and train its membership, passed private legislation.
 Those members who qualify for certification are permitted to use the designation of C.P.S.O., Certified Property Standards Officer.

-About: On May 8, 2002 the First Annual General Meeting of the Ontario Association of College and University Security Administrators was held.
+On May 8, 2002 the First Annual General Meeting of the Ontario Association of College and University Security Administrators was held.
 Founding members included Mark Tinlin, University of Western Ontario; Howard Pearce, Queens University; Yvon McNicol, University of Ottawa; Tony Morgan, Algonquin College and Al MacKenzie, University of Waterloo.
 As with any new organization, it was not clear sailing getting OACUSA started.
 There were a few who expressed concerns about formalizing a group and debated whether or not colleges should be included.
 However, perseverance paid off.
 As the group started working through issues and developing the constitution, other institutions joined in including York University, University of Windsor, Brock University, Laurentian University, University of Toronto, Sheridan College and Seneca College.
 The mission statement was, “The Ontario Association of College and University Security Administrators strives to promote a safe secure learning and working environment and to enhance the safety of person and security of property at Ontario Colleges and Universities.
 The Association will provide a forum for communication, cooperation and information exchange on all matters related to community safety and security on member campuses.”
 Through the years, OACUSA has continued to grow.
 Today there are 112 Institutional and Associate members representing 38 Ontario colleges and universities.
 An annual conferences is hosted at member institutions in the spring each year.
 The conference offers our members an opportunity to share their knowledge, network with one another and hear guest speakers on current and relevant topics.

-Available Enhancements: Security Specialist, Security Professional, Security Executive
+Security Executive, Security Professional, Security Specialist

 Our Mission, To support the construction of safer, more sustainable and accessible building in Ontario. we do this by delivering training and certification to Building Officials, promoting uniform code application, working with industry partners, providing a voice to policymakers, and advancing the Building Official profession.